How to Make Reading Fun For Kids

 The key to awakening a love of reading isn't just about teaching skills – it's about understanding each child's unique personality and presenting the right activities in the right way.
 When I see a child who "hated" reading become excited about discovering new worlds through books, I know I've succeeded.

-If you have a struggling reader at home, please believe that positive change is possible.
+If you are looking for ways to make reading fun for a reluctant reader, please believe that positive change is possible.
 Sometimes it just takes finding the right approach for your unique child.

 Sincerely, Linda Rumpf